-The objective of the annual report is three-fold.
+The objective of the annual report is threefold.
 The annual report keeps the Government informed about all the updates, communicates about all the modifications or changes, & keeps the LLC members informed about the necessary taxes and costs.
-This article has all the information about Alaska LLC annual report filing in Alaska.
+This article has all the information about the Alaska LLC annual report filing in Alaska.

 An annual report can be called an address book, as it features all the relevant addresses of the company & the members.
-This yearly report is a record of all the company’s activities in an entire year.
-It is also referred to as the Annual Franchise Tax Report because it helps in filing the franchise tax.
+This annual report is a comprehensive record of the company’s activities for the entire year.
+It is also referred to as the Annual Franchise Tax Report, as it facilitates the filing of the franchise tax.

 Contents of the Annual Report

-Typically the annual report filed by an Alaska LLC (or any other business entity for that matter) will include all the information related to its business & members.
+Typically, the annual report filed by an Alaska LLC (or any other business entity for that matter) will include all the information related to its business & members.
 The standard contents of the annual report or the annual franchise tax report are

-• Office Address of the LLC
+- Office Address of the LLC

-• Names & Addresses of the Members & managers.
+- Names & Addresses of the Members & managers.

-• Identification Documents
+- Identification Documents

-• Social Security numbers of the key members of LLC
+- Social Security numbers of the key members of the LLC

-• The objective of the business of LLC
+- The objective of the business of the LLC

-• List of all the signatories of the LLC
+- List of all the signatories of the LLC

-• Information of the registered agent, if any
+- Information of the registered agent, if any

 Alaska LLC Biennial Report